-Indeed, around 600 people in the UK give up work each day to care for an older or disabled relative.4 This means forgoing an income and relying on benefits such as Carer’s Allowance — the lowest benefit of its kind.
+Indeed, Carers UK reveals that around 600 people in the UK give up work each day to care for an older or disabled relative.
+This means forgoing an income and relying on benefits such as Carer’s Allowance — the lowest benefit of its kind.

-To get Carer’s Allowance in 2022/23, you cannot earn more than £132 per week.
-That means the more than 900,000 working-age people receiving Carer’s Allowance5 have a de facto cap on their take-home, earned income of less than £7,000 each year if they want to keep their benefit.
+To get Carer’s Allowance in 2022/23, you cannot earn more than £139 per week.
+That means the almost 950,000 working-age people receiving Carer’s Allowance3 have a de facto cap on their take-home, earned income of just over £7,000 each year if they want to keep their benefit.

-This fits with a report by Public Health England that found carers are at a higher risk of illnesses, in particular musculoskeletal conditions, cardiovascular disease and poor sleep.6
+This fits with a report by Public Health England that found carers are at a higher risk of illnesses, in particular musculoskeletal conditions, cardiovascular disease and poor sleep.4

 Carers who have to give up work not only face financial difficulties.
 Giving up work can also be detrimental to their mental health, self-worth and self-esteem.